kashifbrainbrick/RnD-AI-Engineering-CaseStudy/Readme.md

 ### Prerequisites
 * **Environment:** The notebook is configured for a Kaggle Python 3 environment, but it can be run locally with Jupyter.
-* **Hardware:** All models are CPU-friendly, though a GPU will significantly accelerate the Summarizer and Verifier agents.
+* **Hardware:** All models are CPU-friendly, though a GPU will significantly accelerate the Summarizer agent.

 ### Installation & Setup
 1.  **Install Dependencies:** Ensure you have the required libraries installed.